pmayd/hugoinaction-1/content/privacy.md

 Privacy Policy
 ==============

-Effective date: January 1, 2020
+**Effective date:** January 1, 2020

-Acme Corporation Website ("us", "we", or "our") operates the http://acme.hugoinaction.com/ website (hereinafter referred to as the "Service").
+Acme Corporation&trade; ("us", "we", or "our") operates the http://acme.hugoinaction.com/ website (hereinafter referred to as the "_Service_").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
-This Privacy Policy for Acme Corporation Website is powered by PrivacyPolicies.com.
+This Privacy Policy for Acme Corporation Website is powered by [PrivacyPolicies.com](https://privacypolicies.com/free-privacy-policy-generator/).

 We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, the terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible from http://acme.hugoinaction.com/